devbret/online-opsec/README.md

 * **[GrapheneOS](https://grapheneos.org/)** - "*...is an open source privacy and security focused mobile OS with Android app compatibility.*"

 ### Operating Systems
-An Operating System (sometimes abbreviated simply as OS, when referencing [GCFGlobal](https://edu.gcfglobal.org/en/computerbasics/understanding-operating-systems/1/)) is the, "*...most important software that runs on a computer.
+An Operating System (sometimes abbreviated simply as "OS", when referencing [GCFGlobal](https://edu.gcfglobal.org/en/computerbasics/understanding-operating-systems/1/)) is the, "*...most important software that runs on a computer.
 It manages the computer's memory and processes, as well as all of its software and hardware.
 It also allows you to communicate with the computer without knowing how to speak the computer's language.*" All of the Operating Systems explored below are Linux distributions.

 * **[Arch Linux](https://www.archlinux.org/)** - "*...a Linux distribution for computers with x86-64 processors.
 Arch Linux adheres to five principles: simplicity, modernity, pragmatism, user centrality, and versatility.*" - [Source](https://en.wikipedia.org/wiki/Arch_Linux)
 * **[Debian](https://www.debian.org/)** - "*...a Linux distribution composed of free and open-source software, developed by the community-supported Debian Project, which was established by Ian Murdock on August 16, 1993.*" - [Source](https://en.wikipedia.org/wiki/Debian)